edgardsoza/Ruby-capstone-project/README.md

 # 📖 Ruby-capstone-project - Catalog of my things <a name="about-project"></a>

-**Ruby-capstone-project - Catalog of my things** ia an app that will help you to keep a record of different types of things you own: books, music albums, movies, and games.
+**Ruby-capstone-project - Catalog of my things** is an app that will help you to keep a record of different types of things you own: books, music albums, movies, and games.

 ## 🛠 Built With <a name="built-with"></a>